Vertigo

 What is Vertigo?

-Vertigo is a sensation that the environment around you is spinning in circles.
+Vertigo is a type of dizziness characterized by a sensation of spinning or whirling even when a person is not actually moving.
+It often feels like the environment is spinning or that they themselves are spinning.
 It can make you feel dizzy and off-balance.
 Nearly 40% of Americans experience vertigo at least once during their lifetime.

 -